playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 > You can [learn more about what a runtime is and how they work from our article that introduces the concept](/posts/how-computers-speak/#compiled-vs-runtime)

+Node also comes with an advantage over browsers for running JavaScript: you can interface with lower-level programming languages such as C via [Node's N-API]().
+This means that libraries you rely on can build on top of this N-API to provide a way to do things like send native desktop notifications, show something particular in your taskbar, or any other action that would require lower-level access to your local machine than JavaScript typically provides.

 ### `npm`

 Any sufficiently useful programming langauge needs an ecosystem to rely on.
 One of the primary elements for an ecosystem is a collection of libraries that you can use to build out your own libraries and applications.